oauth-wg/oauth-selective-disclosure-jwt/main.md

 created in such a manner that it is cryptographically random, long enough and has high entropy that it is not practical for the attacker to guess.

+## Minimum length of the salt

+The length of the randomly-generated portion of the salt shall be at least 128 bits.

 ## Choice of a hash function

 For the security of this scheme, the hash function is required to have the following property.
 Given a claim value, a salt, and the resulting hash, it is hard to find a second salt value so that HASH(salt | claim_value) equals the hash.

+Furthermore the hash algorithms MD2, MD4, MD5, RIPEMD-160, and SHA-1
+revealed fundamental weaknesses and they should no longer be used.

 ## Holder Binding {#holder_binding_security}